JanusRC/T2-Terminus/espruinoT2/Janus_JS/README.md

 Demos and Example Code
 ----------------------

 These are demonstrations written by Janus RC to show how to utilize the above modules in an M2M application.
-These are based on a clocking structure, codenamed "Tick-Tock".
+These are based on a clocking structure, codenamed `Tick-Tock`.
 Wherein state machines are used to conform with Espruino's "return to idle" requirement.
 Information is noted within each one.
 * `Tick Programs`: The main Programs/applications that run via state machine
 * `Tock Apps`: The module apps/sub-machines that do more complicated things such as opening a socket.